alexmasselot/kibana-plugin-howto-infra/blog/README.md

 If it can be seen sometimes as an inconvenient, AngularJS is opinionated, splitting an application into functional modules, organized in controllers, factories, services and directives.
 Above this architecture, its success is certainly correlated to a versatile  ecosystem and the easiness, for example, to isolate components and write tests.

-Unfortunately, most of the popular examples we found do not take advantage of the proposed split of concerns and add too much functionalities (such as rendering) into the controller.
+Unfortunately, most of the popular examples we found on Kibana plugins do not take advantage of the proposed split of concerns and add too much functionalities (such as rendering) into the controller.

 However, nothing seems to intrisically make a proper AngularJS decoupling impossible.
-Our conclusions are only based on this experience, where we maybe abandon the battle too early.
+Our conclusions are only based on this experience, where we may have left the battle too early.

 #### Packaging a plugin
 Packaging a plugin consisting in building the deployed `.zip` archive.